24.02.2026 18:04

 STRAWBERRIES ARE NEXT

 Hussein stated that strawberries will also hit the market within about a week and that the first batch will reach them, saying, "My business generally involves rare and ornamental fruits.
-There is demand for weddings and invitations."
-As a grocer, Hussein expressed that he should have every fruit available and stated that he is pleased to be the person who brought the first plums of the year to Sulaymaniyah.
+There is demand for weddings and events."
+As a grocer, Hussein expressed that he should have every fruit available and said he is pleased to be the person who brought the first plums of the year to Sulaymaniyah.
 He added that he does not stop there and also brings products from other countries to the Sulaymaniyah market.